A GIFT IN YOUR WILL

 The Importance of a Will

-- a specific asset – for example real estate, shares, debentures, art works or other forms of investments.
+- Specific Gift: An asset such as real estate, shares, artworks or other forms of investments.

 Honouring Your Support